Cuprate/monero-book/src/consensus_rules/transactions.md

 - For hard-fork 15 both 10 and 15 decoys are allowed.
 - From hard-fork 8 upwards the minimum amount of decoys used in a transaction must be equal to the minimum allowed.

-TODO ^

 ### Equal Number Of Decoys

 From hard-fork 12 all inputs must have the same number of decoys[^equal-decoys].

 ### Sorted Inputs

 From hard-fork 7 the inputs must be sorted by key image, in ascending lexicographic order[^sorted-kis].

 ### The Output Must Exist